 “Western man has become a confessing animal.”
 This famous judgment, made by the French theorist Michel Foucault in 1976, is relevant today in ways Foucault himself likely never imagined.
 Increasingly, we live in—and often have a hand in creating—a confessional culture, with virtual platforms like Instagram (or Finstagram) and Facebook at our fingertips, where we can divulge our own secrets and consume those of others whenever and wherever we want.
 How are such virtual confessions related to those made to priests or therapists?
 How does intimacy or anonymity affect the nature of our confessions?
 What is the relationship between truth-telling and confessing?
 In this Writing Seminar, we explore the multiple meanings and media of confession.
 We begin by analyzing disclosures from campus confession pages in light of Foucault’s influential theory of confession.
 Next, we examine the relationship between confessions and policing, focusing on the infamous case of the Central Park Five while drawing on recent scholarship in criminal law, media studies, and psychology.
 For the research paper, students develop an original argument about confession and identity.
 Possible subjects include confessional podcasts such as The Moth Radio Hour, Hannah Gadsby’s Netflix stand-up special “Nanette,” or graphic memoirs such as Alison Bechdel’s Fun Home.

 Two centuries ago, public education advocate Horace Mann described education as “the great equalizer.”
-Today, U.S. student debt exceeds $1.5 trillion, and a racial achievement gap persists generations after Brown v.
+Today, U.S. student debt exceeds $1.7 trillion, and a racial achievement gap persists generations after Brown v.
 Board of Education ruled school segregation unconstitutional.
-Yet education remains central to American aspirations of equality, as underscored by Representative Alexandria Ocasio-Cortez when she remarked, “The America that we are proud of is one in which all children can access a dignified education.”
+Yet education remains central to American aspirations of equality and equity, as underscored by Representative Alexandria Ocasio-Cortez when she remarked, “The America that we are proud of is one in which all children can access a dignified education.”
 How does the idea of education as equalizer shape the ways we as individuals and collectives invest—financially, politically, morally—in education?
 What are the consequences of these investments in the classroom and beyond?
 We begin examining the purposes and promises of education by putting Princeton recruitment and orientation materials into dialogue with sociologist Pierre Bourdieu’s theory of the forms of capital.
-Next, we turn to Brooklyn’s Park Slope and Manhattan’s Upper West Side as we analyze the relationship between access, integration, and outcomes in New York City public schools.
-For the research project, students investigate a program or technology that aims to increase equity in education.
-Possible topics include the Prison-to-College Pipeline, Khan Academy online lessons, and income-share tuition schemes.
-Finally, students translate their research findings into pedagogical tools.
+Next, we turn to Public School District 15 in Brooklyn as we analyze the relationship among access, integration, and outcomes for New York City middle schoolers.
+For the research project, students investigate a program, movement, or debate through which they develop their own arguments about equity in education.
+Possible topics include online learning platforms, race-conscious admissions policies, and income-share tuition schemes.

 Philip Keel Geheber